 - Current list of exam results and assessed coursework completed for the bachelor's degree program (including individual grades)

-- Your digital portfolio/application folder with selected examples of your work (e.g. your bachelor's thesis and other projects) in A4 format (PDF file, no more than 10 MB) Make sure that your portfolio contains your name, your address and the application and applicant number assigned to you in the online application procedure on C@mpus.
+- Your digital portfolio/application folder with selected examples of your work (e.g. your bachelor's thesis and other projects) in A4 format (PDF file, no more than 10 MB) Make sure that your portfolio contains your name and your address.

 - A personal motivation statement and résumé may be included in your portfolio, but are not essential.
 Further information can be found here.

 Contact support if you have any technical problems.